 Finally, and this is a big first on the second-hand market, the Renault network has posted a suggested retail price.
 It starts at 8,900 euros for a ZOE Life that is three years old, has a 22 kWh battery and less than 30,000 kilometres on the odometer.

-We did indeed launch long-term leasing at the end of 2018, with rates starting at 59 euros per month, to which 29 euros per month for leasing the battery must be added, keeping in mind that the installation of the charging station is still included.
+We did indeed launch long-term leasing at the end of 2018, with rates starting at 59 euros per month, to which you have to add 29 euros per month for the battery rental, knowing that the installation of the recharging socket is always free.

 The offer, the first of its kind in France, was met with immediate success.
 In the first few months after its launch, leasing accounted for more than one in two used ZOEs put into circulation.